Share

 One way to get user-generated content from your audience is by asking for their opinions.
 Using your social media platform, you can create polls, ask questions related to the industry you sell in, and even ask for feedback.

-Doing this lets you pull in new content, building a relationship with your audience.
+By doing this, you can pull in new content, building a relationship with your audience.
 They would then be more eager to share their experiences with your products, even without being asked to.

 4. Run a campaign encouraging people to share their experience with your brand